Computer Science

 Summer Term Areas of Study

-Database_ Data Handling skills [CORE Computer Science & CORE IT]
+Database_ Data Handling skills [Computer Science & IT]

 Collecting data and filtering data (filter, sort, search)